laserdiscbisque/laserdiscbisque/README.md

 ### REPTAT

 REPTAT is an automated climate control system for small animal enclosures and terrariums.

 ### `babi`

 `babi` will be a natively compiled scripting language.
-I am writing the first compiler in CommonLisp. `babi` may have even stronger opinions about what should or shouldn't produce side effects.
+I am writing its first compiler in CommonLisp. `babi` may have even stronger opinions about what should or shouldn't produce side effects.
+I am currently in a research stage and writing a pseudo-specification, which will be up shortly.

 ### General passtimes